javiermatos/logstash-output-sentry/README.md

 bin/plugin install logstash-output-sentry
 ```

-When installing from official repository as suggested below, the installation path is ```/opt/logstash```.
+When installing from official repository as suggested below, the installation path is `/opt/logstash`.

 ### Usage

 [Sentry](https://getsentry.com/) is a modern error logging and aggregation platform.
-It’s important to note that Sentry should not be thought of as a log stream, but as an aggregator.
+It's important to note that Sentry should not be thought of as a log stream, but as an aggregator.
 It fits somewhere in-between a simple metrics solution (such as Graphite) and a full-on log stream aggregator (like Logstash).

 * In Sentry, generate and get your client key (Settings -> Client key).
 The client key has this form: